 The first house built by Gaudi with a green and white tiled exterior

-Nice area to just wander through
+Nice area to just wander around in

 Mountain just outside the city that you can hike for a view or go to the amusement park at the top

-In Passeig de Gracias area
+Tapas restaurant located in Passeig de Gracias area

-Mexican food if you need a change
+Mexican food if you need a change from Spanish food

-In Passeig de Gracias area
+Spanish restaurant in Passeig de Gracias area

-Another beach club, right next to opium but smaller
+Another beach club, right next to Opium but smaller

-This is a really cool bar.
-It was run like the stock market so if a certain type of drink was bought a lot (demand for it was high), then the price went up.
+Fun bar that runs likes the stock market so if a certain type of drink was bought a lot (demand for it was high), then the price went up.
 At some points the stock market would crash and everyone would race to the bar for cheap drinks.

-Luggage storage: if you’re in a situation where you need to store your luggage somewhere during the day, we used the luggage lockers near Plaza Catalunya at a place called LockerBarcelona.
+If you’re in a situation where you need to store your luggage somewhere during the day, we used the luggage lockers near Plaza Catalunya at a place called LockerBarcelona.
 It was very easy, cheap and worth it.